Josh Bailey: Amateur and junior

 Bailey grew up in Clarington, Ontario, playing AAA for the Clarington Toros of the Ontario Minor Hockey Association's (OMHA) Eastern AAA League.
 He was drafted in the first round of the Ontario Hockey League (OHL) priority selection by the Owen Sound Attack in May 2005.
+He played parts of two seasons with the Attack, scoring 18 goals and adding 34 assists.
 He was traded by the Attack to the Windsor Spitfires during the 2006–07 season.
+He played two seasons with the Spitfires.
+In the 2007–08 season, Bailey registered 29 goals and 96 points in 67 games.